-- Disadvantaged Business Enterprise (DBE) – U.S. Department of Transportation-fundedcontracts
+- Disadvantaged Business Enterprise (DBE) – U.S. Department of Transportation funded-funded contracts

-- Airport Concessions Disadvantaged Business Enterprise (ACDBE) – Airport concessions contracts
+- Airport Concessions Disadvantaged Business Enterprise – Airport Concessions contracts

-- Investigation – An investigator reviews documentation submitted by applicant, conducts an on-site/job site visit and prepares an investigative report.
+- Investigation – An investigator reviews documentation submitted by the applicant, and conducts an on-site/job site visit and prepares an investigative report.

 - Determination – MBE Advisory Committee (MBEAC) reviews the investigative report to evaluate whether the firm meets the MBE/DBE/ACDBE program requirements.